If you like a hard copy of ideas, we love this read: Backroads & Byways of Texas: Drives, Day Trips & Weekend Excursions

 La Cantera Resort is also a great option and it has suites available too.

-AirBnB has some great options also, if you prefer to stay in your own space.
+AirBnB (affiliate link) has some great options also, if you prefer to stay in your own space.

 Things to do in San Antonio (with Kids)